Financial-Times/origami-build-tools/TROUBLESHOOT.md

 ### Error `fatal: unable to connect to github.com"`

 This can happen if the git protocol is blocked on your network.
-To get around this you can use the http instead:
+To get around this you can use the http protocol instead:

 ```bash
 echo -e '[url "http://"]\n    insteadOf = git://' >> ~/.gitconfig